 The first is called Runtastic.
 Truth is, Runtastic is one of the millions of tracking apps that tell you your pace, gives you a map of where you’ve gone, give you audio cue to let you know how many miles or kilometers you’ve done, how many calories you’ve burned, and so on and so forth.
 I really enjoy the simple, easy-to-understand interface, and I’ve never had any bugs or issues pop up with this particular app when I’ve had those things happen frequently on other tracking apps.

 The second is Couch to 5k.
 If you’re wanting to start running when you have absolutely no running background, this app is for you.
-This app essentially takes you through intervals of jogging and walking to slowly build up your endurance over the course of a couple weeks.
+This app essentially takes you through intervals of jogging and walking to slowly build up your endurance over the course of a couple of weeks.
 It’s very easy to use, very simple to understand, and it’s a godsend if you’re just starting out.

 The third is Zombies, run!
 Zombies, run! is a unique app that is basically an interactive podcast that you listen to as you run.
 The premise behind it is that there’s a zombie apocalypse that is occurring, and you’re one of the runners for a small township that is trying to stay protected from the horde, and you have to collect virtual items for the township as you run.
 Basically, you’re running from zombies.
 It’s a fun app that turns running into a real-life game that you’re trying to win instead of a chore that you have to do.
 The last two things I wish I knew when I was first starting out running kind of go hand in hand, and they are pace and motivation.

-When you’re starting out running for the first time, it’s really easy to jump the gun and start running at an above average pace, especially when you might not be familiar with what your own personal average pace is.
-But after a couple blocks, if you’re running too fast, you’ll feel that burn in your lungs, your heart racing in an uncomfortable way, and it will feel impossible to catch your breath.
+When you’re starting out running for the first time, it’s really easy to jump the gun and start running at an above-average pace, especially when you might not be familiar with what your own personal average pace is.
+But after a couple of blocks, if you’re running too fast, you’ll feel that burn in your lungs, your heart racing in an uncomfortable way, and it will feel impossible to catch your breath.
 Then you’ll slow down, stop, try to breathe, and feel so frustrated with yourself and defeated because you thought you were stronger than that.
 If I could go back and tell myself one thing, it would be to slow down.
 Take notice of how fast you’re moving when you’re walking a brisk walk, how easy it is to hold a conversation.

 Very slowly, increase your pace to the lightest of jogs and get comfortable with your body moving at that pace.
 Breathe.
 Instead of trying to go at a lightning fast pace, try focusing on how far you can go instead.
 And the hardest part about running isn’t even your leg giving out, or the sweat pouring down your face, or your earbud popping out in the middle of it all; It’s your body telling you to stop, and that it’s too hard.